-One-dimensional quantum systems
+One-dimensional quantum systems (molecules)

-Two-dimensional quantum systems
+Two-dimensional quantum systems (van der Waals materials)

-Second, we study the electronic properties of and charge transport in quasi two-dimensional systems.
+A significant research effort in our group concerns the electronic properties of and charge transport through quasi two-dimensional systems.
 The most famous of these is undoubtedly graphene--a carbon layer of exactly one atom thick.
 But there are many more, such as hexagonal BN and MoS2.
-Remarkably, such layers can be stacked to create novel materials--called Van der Waals materials--with properites that we may be able to tune!
-To reach that point one day, we are accurately studying the electronic interaction between different layers within Van der Waals materials.
-We have a unique way to do this, thanks to our low-energy electron microscope (LEEM), that we have adapted to our needs.
+Remarkably, such layers can be stacked to create novel materials--called Van der Waals materials--with properties that we may be able to tune in the future.
+This would open the door to so-called ‘designer materials’.

-As a result, 'LEEM' has become an umbrella term for a measurement system that incorporates a plethora of unique techniques that can be used in real-time (also including LEED, dark-field imaging and ARPES).
+As a result, 'LEEM' has actually become an umbrella term for a measurement system that incorporates a plethora of unique techniques that can be used in real-time (these also include (micro)LEED, dark-field imaging and (micro)ARPES).